 BC: It was still dark and in the same place.
 Then it went to uber acid up here and to the right.
 I wasn’t thinking in terms of fruit it just crossed up and to the right.

 TG: Does it change positions?

 BC: It changed positions going from the realm of is it “fruits, fruits, fruits, or ACID?!”

 TG: So how do you know it’s not fruit and acid?

 BC: It may be the fruits.
 I started going through the tarter fruits and on to the finish of the wine.
 My mouth started to water so it’s just acid.

-TG: So taste it again and how do you compare it to the nose in terms of the set up and all these things?
+TG: Taste it again; how do you compare it to the nose in terms of the set up and all these things?
 Are they relatively the same?
 Different?
-And if different, how so because the fruit quality has definitely changed.
+If different, how so because the fruit quality has definitely changed.

 BC: Everything that I’m looking at as far as the fruits is the same.
 Still going from the dark to the tarter, redder fruits.